-Make your plans to join us May 22-24, 2015 for a special Memorial Day celebration including a home run derby, a legends game with Hall of Famers and retired players, a parade, and other special events..
+Make your plans to join us May 22-24, 2015 for a special Memorial Day celebration including a home run derby, a legends game with Hall of Famers and retired players, a parade and many more one-of-a-kind activities.
 Hall of Fame Classic Weekend features several family-friendly events.
 The Museum’s 5K run/walk and 10K BASE Race, celebrating healthy living, is open to all.
 Following the game on Saturday, the Hall of Fame brings you a Night at the Museum.
 Hall of Fame legends and former players will greet fans throughout the Museum on Saturday evening.

-Golf enthusiasts interested in supporting the Hall of Fame’s mission and outreach programs, can participate in the Cooperstown Golf Classic, featuring the six Hall of Fame members, with a limited number of spots available for golfers at the beautiful Leatherstocking Golf Course on Otsego Lake.
+Golf enthusiasts interested in supporting the Hall of Fame’s mission and outreach programs can enjoy the Cooperstown Golf Classic, featuring the six Hall of Fame members, with a limited number of spots available for golfers at the beautiful Leatherstocking Golf Course on Otsego Lake.

 Fans meet Jim Thome in 'Night at the Museum,' HOF Classic Weekend, 2014 (Milo Stewart Jr./National Baseball Hall of Fame)

 A Night at the Museum provides fans a chance to meet the legends from the Hall of Fame Classic and features Hall of Famers and former big leaguers at stations throughout the Museum in a meet-and-greet.
 This is a no-autograph event.
 Say hello and snap a photo of your favorite former big leaguer, along with special programs, interactive sessions and an inside look at the Museum’s history.

 Night at the Museum - these fans met Rollie Fingers in 2013 (Milo Stewart Jr./National Baseball Hall of Fame Library)